Breakthrough-Energy/PreREISE/ATTRIBUTION.md

 * Modifications to source file(s): None
 * Location: ***prereise/gather/data/demanddata/eia/demo/eastern_demand_v6_demo/spp/load/****

+##### General Purpose
+The dataset is used to generate demand profiles for the Eastern interconnection.

 ##### Note
-* Data from this source may be freely copied and distributed except in connection with a commercial publication.
+Data from this source may be freely copied and distributed except in connection with a commercial publication.

 ##### Source